xyanjun02/tp/docs/team/jiajun2002.md

 - Enhanced explanations for `edit` and `filter`

 #### Contributions to the Developer Guide
-- Added UML sequence Diagram for `add`, and UML Class diagram for the commands component.
+- Added UML sequence Diagrams for `add`, `filter`, UML Class diagram for the commands component, and improvements on the architecture diagram.
 - Implemented additional instructions in the "Instructions for Manual Testing".

 ### Project Management